Jesse-21/beb-social-protocol/docs/protocol.md

 # The BEB Community Protocol

-Once BEB NFT Communities are operational are functional inside our first client ([beb.xyz](https://beb.xyz)), we want to decentralize community operations in a permissionless fashion through the BEB Community Protocol.
+We want to decentralize community operations in a permissionless fashion through the BEB Community Protocol.
 The core elements of the BEB Community Protocol is the Indexer.

 ## The BEB Indexer